WHAT ARE YOU LOOKING FOR?

 You will be exposed to various social, religious, geographical, political, cultural, economic, educational and legal perspectives.
 Study complex issues such as bilingualism and biculturalism, and examine their relevance to our modern, multicultural nation.

-This multidisciplinary major draws heavily on the humanities and the social sciences and is delivered by the Departments of History, Economics, English, Modern Languages, Native American Studies, and Political Science.
+This multidisciplinary major draws heavily on the humanities and the social sciences and is delivered by the Departments of History, Economics, English, Modern Languages & Linguistics, Indigenous Studies, and Political Science.

 Canadian Studies will provide you with valuable skills and knowledge for your career — whether within the non-profit, public or private sectors.
 Whatever your career path, you will develop outstanding analytical skills from this multidisciplinary approach to learning.